What is CommandCenter?

 - Add/remove tags

 An instant action during a transition is particularly helpful when the state and transition are in two different modules.
 For example, in the above case, the state occurs in the "Quotes" module, whereas the transition takes place in the "Vendor" module.
-In other words, you can define different sets of actions for different modules in a single process.
+In other words, you can define different sets of actions for different modules in a single journey.
 Two different actions can be performed simultaneously at different states.

 Step 6.
 Specifying criteria for the selected records to undergo a transition